 QGIS Python Console Basics

 The QGIS Python Console serves as the primary interactive gateway for automating geospatial workflows, extending core functionality, and prototyping PyQGIS scripts.
-Mastering the QGIS Python Console Basics provides immediate access to the underlying QGIS API without leaving the desktop environment.
+Mastering the QGIS Python Console provides immediate access to the underlying QGIS API without leaving the desktop environment.
 This guide walks through the essential prerequisites, operational workflow, tested code patterns, and troubleshooting strategies required to build a reliable foundation for spatial automation.

 Prerequisites and Environment Readiness